dallasread/Instagive.io/_drafts/npj/2014-04-03-welcome-to-jekyll.md

 ---
 layout:     post
 title:      The Start of Something New
-date:   2014-04-05 09:10:45
+date:       2014-04-05 09:00:00
-tags: Jekyll Update
+tags:       Feature
 author:     rdr
 location:   Cole Harbour, NS
 ---

 Nathan Jansen and I have collaborated to simplify church giving.
 Talking with a few of our peers, here's what we've found: